andykimstar/CPCC-Macro-Excel/README.md

 ### Watch out
 * Allow Trust notification - Click
-* Colors of the tab for the separation between automation/non-automation & merge/non-merge
+* Colors of the tab for the separation between automation/non-automation & merge/non-merge  (Green w/ Black Text = Automation & non-merge   +   Dark Green w/ White Text = Automation & Merge   +    White = Non-Automation)
 * '"-" for column F if the DATE FROM is after December 2022 in the case of Zeros
 * '"-" for column E if the DATE FROM in before December 2022 in the case of Zeros